2025 Azerbaijan Grand Prix

 The 2025 Azerbaijan Grand Prix (officially known as the Formula 1 Qatar Airways Azerbaijan Grand Prix 2025) was a Formula One motor race held on 21 September 2025 at the Baku City Circuit in Baku, Azerbaijan.
 It was the seventeenth round of the 2025 Formula One World Championship.

-Max Verstappen (Red Bull) converted his pole position to win.
+Max Verstappen of Red Bull converted his pole position to win.
 It was his second Baku win and his sixth grand chelem.
-He was joined on the podium by George Russell (Mercedes) and Carlos Sainz Jr. (Williams).
+He was joined on the podium by George Russell of Mercedes and Carlos Sainz Jr. of Williams.
 Sainz scored Williams' first podium since the rain-curtailed 2021 Belgian Grand Prix and Williams' first podium from a full race distance since the 2017 Azerbaijan Grand Prix.
 Championship leader Oscar Piastri crashed out during the first lap, marking his first retirement since the 2023 United States Grand Prix.

+Following the race, Norris reduced the gap to Piastri in the Drivers' Championship to 25 points, with Verstappen a further 44 points adrift in third McLaren extended their lead in the World Constructors' Championship to 333 points.
+Mercedes moved into second place with 290 points, four clear from Ferrari that dropped down to third.
+Red Bull remained in fourth position, 18 points behind Mercedes and out of contention to win the Constructors' title.